-Cheryl Gibson Sullivan is Chief Executive Officer for the American Academy of Nursing and serves as the chief spokesperson and liaison on behalf of the Academy with the executive and legislative branches of U.S. government, major policy organizations, the media, and foundations.
-Ms. Sullivan was previously the Deputy Chief of Staff for Policy for U.S. Senator Evan Bayh, the Chancellor for External Affairs for Indiana University-Purdue University Indianapolis, the Cabinet Secretary for the Indiana Family and Social Services Administration, and held the role of Issues Director during Al Gore’s 2000 presidential campaign.
-She has served on the Children and Families Committee of the American Public Welfare Association, and the Executive Board of the National Council of Governors’ Policy Advisors.
+Cheryl G. Sullivan, MSES, CAE, FAAN, the Chief Executive Officer Emerita of the American Academy of Nursing, has an extensive background in federal and state public policy development and implementation; state government, public university, and non-profit association administration; and public and private fundraising.
+Ms. Sullivan previously was the Deputy Chief of Staff for Policy for U.S. Senate Evan Bayh, the Vice-Chancellor for External Affairs for Indiana University-Purdue University Indianapolis, the Cabinet Secretary for the Indiana Family and Social Services Administration, and held the role of National Issues Director during Al Gore’s 2000 presidential campaign.
+She served on the Executive Board of the American Public Welfare Association and the Executive Board of the National Council of Governors’ Policy Advisors.
 In addition to the Advisory Council of the John Brademas Center of New York University, Ms. Sullivan serves on the Marion County Convention and Recreational Facilities Authority.
-She received a BS from the University of Maryland, a MSES degree from Indiana State University, and completed the Local Program for Senior Executives at the John F. Kennedy School of Government at Harvard University.
+She received a BS from the University of Maryland and a MSES degree from Indiana University, and completed the State and Local Program for Senior Executives at the John F. Kennedy School of Government at Harvard University.
 She is a Certified Association Executive by the American Society of Association Executives and is an Honorary Fellow of the American Academy of Nursing.